💬 Saw something the community should know? Report a tip anonymously → No name, no login. Attach screenshots or documents — it won't disappear here.

 Historical Photographs

 Puyallup Reservation, 1884 – 1951.
 From the collections of Arthur French, Thomas Rutter, A.C.
 Carpenter, and others.
+Photos via History Pictures.

 Dick family home

-Dick family home, Puyallup Reservation, 1891
+Dick family at home, Puyallup Reservation, 1891

 Chief Tom Lane